 Enterprise Data & Analytics has experience serving enterprises with data in the terabyte range.

 Enterprise Data & Analytics has experience leading and managing enterprise data teams with 40 team members.

-The most complex data solution delivered by Enterprise Data & Analytics involved collecting data from several disparate sources in one industry, deconstructing into abstraction (complex de-duplication), composing into ensemble, and then surfacing data in an Azure environment for a government agency.
+The most complex data solution delivered by Enterprise Data & Analytics involved collecting data from several (hundreds of) disparate sources, deconstructing into abstraction (complex de-duplication), composing into ensemble, and then surfacing data in an Azure environment for a government agency.

 At Enterprise Data & Analytics, we believe our experience makes us greater than the sum of our parts.

 We deliver value.
 Don’t take our word for it: One customer hired us and another team to deliver a data solution.
 They did the cost-benefits math.
-The results are… interesting.
+The results were… interesting.

 Contact us today.
 We can help.